shakna-israel/NecromancersApprentice/docs/009-Chapter-Nine.md

 Andre's face grew dark, knowing that the resurrection of Kyle Kilroy was also simply a matter of time.

-The young man, an aimimancer, was incredibly dangerous, and far too clever for his own good.
+The young man, an Aimimancer, was incredibly dangerous, and far too clever for his own good.

 It had been one of his subordinates that had killed Kyle's family, sloppily leaving the child alive.